Frequently Asked ELECTION Questions

 - 355 48th St. SE (outside the Kentwood Activities Center)

 How can I return my absentee ballot?
-If you’re returning your signed absentee ballot by mail to the City Clerk's office, we recommend you put it in the mail by Monday, Oct.
-26. You also can hand-deliver it to the Clerk’s office at Kentwood City Hall, 4900 Breton Ave.
+If you’re returning your signed absentee ballot by mail to the City Clerk's office, we recommend you put it in the mail by Monday, April 26 for the May 2021 election.
+You also can hand-deliver it to the Clerk’s office at Kentwood City Hall, 4900 Breton Ave.
 SE, during regular business hours or use one of the 24-hour drop boxes located outside City Hall and the Kentwood Activities Center, 355 48th St. SE.
 To track your absentee ballot, go to Michigan.gov/Vote.

 When should I return my absentee ballot?
 Please return your ballot as soon as you are done making your choices.
 While ballots can be returned until 8 p.m.
 Election Day, there are several steps involved in processing the envelopes and keeping them secure, so returning them as soon as you’re finished helps staff make sure everything is ready to be counted.